Solution selling: Origins of solution selling and terminology

-The solution selling methodology has evolved as key components of professional selling evolve.
-As a result, solution selling has become more broadly defined — to include dimensions of "sales process", "competitive selling", "value selling" as well as "consultative selling" or "complex selling" which set the focus on the team's aspects of the sales.

 Solution selling in management contexts

 The advent of solution selling may have an impact on business models and on organization practices.

 Eades and Kear discuss solution-centric organizations and the focal role of solution sales in such environments.

 Robert J Calvin compares some of the financial implications of various type of sales: transactional sales, value-added sales, solution sales, and feature/benefit sales.
 Robert L Jolles proposed that, among managers and salespeople, a chosen solution is not always the best solution.